jkchen46034/chat-app-nodejs/README.md

 got it
 a user connected
 got it
-message: Hello @everyone this is john from VA.
+message: JK: Hello there
-message: @John this is Tom from NC.
+message: cyy: @JK can you come pick me up
 ```